Chart Color Schemes

 Clermont has shown very soft population growth performance across periods assessed by AreaSearch

-Clermont's population, as of November 2025, is estimated at around 3,073 people.
-This figure reflects an increase of 121 individuals since the 2021 Census, which reported a population of 2,952 people in the suburb.
-The change was inferred from AreaSearch's estimation of the resident population at 3,062 following their examination of the latest ERP data release by the ABS in June 2024, along with an additional 12 validated new addresses since the Census date.
-This results in a population density ratio of 0.40 persons per square kilometer.
-Natural growth contributed approximately 74.0% of overall population gains during recent periods.
+Clermont's population is estimated at around 3,122 as of Nov 2025.
+This reflects an increase of 170 people since the 2021 Census, which reported a population of 2,952 people.
+The change is inferred from AreaSearch's estimate of the resident population being 3,084 in Jun 2024, following examination of ABS ERP data release and validation of 12 new addresses since the Census date.
+This level of population equates to a density ratio of 0.40 persons per square kilometer.
+Clermont's growth rate of 5.8% since census positions it within 2.0 percentage points of the SA3 area (7.8%).
+Population growth was primarily driven by natural growth contributing approximately 74.0%.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
-Looking ahead, population projections indicate a median increase just below that of Australian non-metropolitan areas.
-The suburb is expected to gain 142 persons by 2041, reflecting a total increase of 4.6% over the 17-year period.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; hence proportional growth weightings are applied in line with ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Looking ahead, a population increase just below the median of Australian non-metropolitan areas is expected for Clermont (SA2), with an expected increase of 144 persons to 2041, reflecting a gain of 3.0% over the 17 years.

 Frequently Asked Questions - Population